 retro electronic instruments and found noise making gadgets.
 Press play

 on the Soundclick link to hear some of my traditional music or follow

 the album section below for links to more tunes and videos.

-Flutes: I make
+Flutes: On the side I make

 simple-system wooden flutes